- An oncologist is a doctor who specializes in treating people with cancer.

 - An oncology social worker

-The team can also include doctors who specialize in other areas of medicine, such as a dermatologist for people with skin cancer.
+The team may also include doctors who specialize in other areas of medicine.
+For example, a dermatologist (a doctor who specializes in skin problems) may help treat people with skin cancer.
 Learn more about the oncology team.

-If there is a complex cancer diagnosis, a tumor board may be called upon to review the case.
-A tumor board consists of medical experts from all relevant disciplines who consult on the best course of treatment for an individual patient.
+If a person’s cancer diagnosis is complex, the patient’s primary oncologist may ask a tumor board to review the case.
+A tumor board consists of medical experts from all relevant disciplines who consult on the best course of treatment.